Nangy-22/Nangy-22/README.md

 - 👋 Hi, I’m @Nangy-22
 - 🌱 I’m currently learning and earning my Web Design and Development Diploma.
 - 🔥 While I'm new to Web D&D, I come fully loaded with a serious background in Accounting, Business Management, Project Management, and Enterprise Risk Management.
 Coding is the next step in my career - which is my long-term professional journey determined by my passions.
-- 🐤 I may be a young chick in the coding game, but I bring my career with me.
+- 🐤 I may be starting in the coding game, but I bring my career with me.
 I want to learn everything I can about coding!